What is commercial/garage Insurance?

-There are a variety of things you need to consider in order to properly protect your business.
-From property coverage – your building and the contents within it – to business interruption, equipment breakdown, commercial general liability (CGL), and even cyber insurance coverage.
+There are a variety of things you need to consider in order to properly protect your business, from property coverage including your building and contents to business interruption, equipment breakdown, commercial general liability (CGL), and even cyber insurance coverage.

-At McFarlan Rowlands, our experienced Account Executives will customize your policy with the proper coverage depending on your risk.
+At McFarlan Rowlands, our experienced Account Executives will customize your policy with the proper coverage depending on your needs.

 Key types of insurance coverage that can help you understand your policy include:

-Contents: From tools to equipment, your insurance broker will need to know what you have in your garage and the approximate value of each, so they can give you fair and competitive pricing.
+Contents: From tools to equipment, your insurance broker will need to know what you have in your garage and the approximate value of each, so they can obtain the proper coverage and fair and competitive pricing.